Industry vs Inferiority: Psychosocial Stage 4

 Example of Industry vs. Inferiority Stage

 Ash is eight years old.
 She attends an assembly at school where professional gymnasts perform.
 She is inspired to try gymnastics out herself.
 On the first day of gymnastic lessons, she tries to perform a cartwheel and fails.
 This failure makes her cry.
-Fortunately, her parents and coach reassure her that with practice and time, she will be able to be just as great of a gymnast as the performers.
+Fortunately, her parents and coach reassure her that she can be just as great of a gymnast as the performers with practice and time.

 Zach is 10 years old and has different preferences than the other boys in his class.
 When other boys want to wrestle in the mud, he prefers to stay clean.
 Other boys find humor in dumping all their food into one big pile, and Zach thinks that’s gross.
 He prefers to sit on the sidelines instead of playing sports.
 When his father observes this behavior, he scolds him.
-No one affirms that he is allowed to stay clean, make his bed, and have more girl friends than guy friends.
-Zach doesn’t make it through this crisis feeling confident; instead, he feels inferior to the other boys in his school.
+No one affirms that he can stay clean, make his bed, and have more girl friends than guy friends.
+Zach doesn’t feel confident through this crisis; instead, he feels inferior to the other boys in his school.

 Industry